Gray whale: Western population

 The Japanese began to catch gray whales beginning in the 1570s.
 At Kawajiri, Nagato, 169 gray whales were caught between 1698 and 1889.
 At Tsuro, Shikoku, 201 were taken between 1849 and 1896.
 Several hundred more were probably caught by American and European whalemen in the Sea of Okhotsk from the 1840s to the early 20th century.
 Whalemen caught 44 with nets in Japan during the 1890s.
 The real damage was done between 1911 and 1933, when Japanese whalemen killed 1,449 after Japanese companies established several whaling stations on Korean Peninsula and on Chinese coast such as near the Daya bay and on Hainan Island.
 By 1934, the western gray whale was near extinction.
 From 1891 to 1966, an estimated 1,800–2,000 gray whales were caught, with peak catches of between 100 and 200 annually occurring in the 1910s.

 As of 2001, the Californian gray whale population had grown to about 26,000.
 As of 2016, the population of western Pacific (seas near Korea, Japan, and Kamchatka) gray whales was an estimated 200.

 North Atlantic

 The North Atlantic population may have been hunted to extinction in the 18th century.
 Circumstantial evidence indicates whaling could have contributed to this population's decline, as the increase in whaling activity in the 17th and 18th centuries coincided with the population's disappearance.
 A. B. Van Deinse points out the "scrag whale", described by P. Dudley in 1725, as one target of early New England whalers, was almost certainly the gray whale.
 In his 1835 history of Nantucket Island, Obed Macy wrote that in the early pre-1672 colony, a whale of the kind called "scragg" entered the harbor and was pursued and killed by the settlers.
 Gray whales (Icelandic sandlægja) were described in Iceland in the early 17th century.
+It is thought to have been hunted to extinction in the eastern North Atlantic in the 12th to 14th centuries with it being the second most common whale taxa found at archaeological sites in Europe up to the medieval period.
 Formations of commercial whaling among the Mediterranean basin(s) have been considered to be feasible as well.